Nevada Brine Lithium Projects

-Lithium has been located at Stonewall Project from a shallow auger drilling program conducted as part of due diligence, for acquisition of the Stonewall Project.
-An initial shallow auger drilling program on the Stonewall Project for the purposes of collecting soil and brine samples for lithium was conducted.
+Lithium has been located at Stonewall Lithium Project from a shallow auger drilling program conducted as part of due diligence, for acquisition of the Stonewall Lithium Project.
 A total of nine auger holes were drilled to depths of between 1.07 – 2.13 meters (3.5 to 7 feet) at various locations across the Stonewall Project playa (dry lake bed).
 All holes contained lithium with sediment assays ranging from 34.6 ppm Li and up to 145.5 ppm Li.